-To have good model performance, you must first create a high-quality image marking for computer vision.
+To have good model performance, you must first create a high-quality image making for computer vision.
 It’s critical to identify photographs carefully and precisely, in addition to gathering images that are as close to your deployment settings as feasible.

 The following post explains how to classify photos correctly and guarantee that your dataset is as high-quality as possible.
 While the basic practices listed below are usually valid, it’s vital to remember that labeling instructions are very dependent on the activity at hand.